reaktoro/reaktoro/docs/sphinx/tutorial.rst

 solving interesting chemical reaction problems.
 In this tutorial we are interested in computing the chemical equilibrium state of an aqueous phase for given conditions of temperature and pressure.
-In addition to these, we also provide the conditions for amounts of chemical elements at equilibrium.
-You can observe the
+In addition to these, we also provide the conditions for the amounts of chemical elements at equilibrium.

+This is achieved with the method calls ``add`` of

 In this step we use the class ``EquilibriumProblem`` to define a **chemical equilibrium problem** in which **temperature**, **pressure**, and **element